zx80/flask-simple-auth/DOCUMENTATION.md

 - `FSA_CORS` and `FSA_CORS_OPTS` control CORS (Cross Origin Resource Sharing) settings.

   [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) is a
-  security feature implemented by web browsers to check whether a server accepts requests from a given origin (*i.e.* from JavaScript code provided by some domain).
+  security feature implemented by web browsers to prevent JavaScript injection.
+  It checks whether a server accepts requests from a given origin (*i.e.* from JavaScript code provided by some domain).

   CORS request handling is enabled by setting `FSA_CORS` to *True* which allows requests from any origin.
 Default is *False*.